mulholo/ea-bristol/README.md

 [stop all the on-going debates over coding styles]: https://prettier.io/docs/en/why-prettier.html

 ### Linting

-[Linters][lint] are tools that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 - JavaScript is linted by [ESLint][], enforcing the [Airbnb JavaScript Style Guide][] through an overridable set of rules provided by [eslint-config-airbnb-base][].
 - Styles are linted by [stylelint][], adhering to the rules specified in [stylelint-config-recommended][].